 Jamestown is a very small village located in the state of Ohio.
 With a population of 2,027 people and two constituent neighborhoods, Jamestown is the 439th largest community in Ohio.
 Jamestown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Jamestown is a blue-collar town, with 35.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Jamestown is a village of service providers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Jamestown who work in office and administrative support (10.14%), healthcare suport services (8.63%), and teaching (8.08%).
+Because occupations involving physical labor dominate the local economy, Jamestown is generally considered to be a blue-collar town.
+35.56% of the Jamestown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Jamestown is a village of service providers, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Jamestown who work in office and administrative support (10.07%), sales jobs (7.89%), and maintenance occupations (6.55%).

-The per capita income in Jamestown in 2010 was $18,804, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $75,216 for a family of four.
+The per capita income in Jamestown in 2010 was $18,181, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
+This equates to an annual income of $72,724 for a family of four.

 The people who call Jamestown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jamestown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jamestown include English, Irish, European, and Dutch.
+Important ancestries of people in Jamestown include English, Irish, European, and French .

 The most common language spoken in Jamestown is English.
 Other important languages spoken here include Spanish and French.